great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/cloud/about_gx.md

 ### GX Agent versioning

-GX uses a date-based versioning format for its weekly GX Agent releases.
-For example, `YYYYMMMDD`.
-GX appends `stable` or `dev` to the GX Agent version to identify the release type.
-The `stable` identifier indicates the release is fully tested and ready for use.
-The `dev` identifier indicates the release is pre-production and untested.
-This documentation assumes you are using the latest `stable` GX Agent release.
+GX uses a date-based versioning format for its weekly GX Agent Docker image releases.
+For example, `YYYYMMMDD.#` for stable releases or `YYYYMMDD.#.dev#` for pre-releases.
+GX uses the `stable` and `dev` Docker image tags to identify the release type.
+The `stable` tag indicates the image is fully tested and ready for use.
+The `dev` tag indicates a pre-release image.
+This documentation assumes you're using the latest `stable` GX Agent Docker image.

 ## GX Cloud deployment patterns